12 Healthcare Stocks Moving In Thursday's After-Market Session

 Gainers

-Beyond Air (NASDAQ:XAIR) stock increased by 7.24% to $5.92.
-This security traded at a volume of 145 shares come close, making up 0.08% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $97.3 million.
+Fulcrum Therapeutics (NASDAQ:FULC) shares increased by 7.04% to $10.79.
+At the close, Fulcrum Therapeutics's trading volume reached 117.5K shares.
+This is 53.17% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $295.6 million.

-Ocugen (NASDAQ:OCGN) shares moved upwards by 4.04% to $0.35.
-Trading volume for this security closed at 1.8 million, accounting for 5.84% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $26.2 million.
+Neptune Wellness Solns (NASDAQ:NEPT) stock increased by 3.31% to $2.18.
+Trading volume for this security closed at 2.2K, accounting for 0.36% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $216.5 million.

+Ekso Bionics Holdings (NASDAQ:EKSO) stock increased by 2.66% to $5.0.
+At the close, Ekso Bionics Holdings's trading volume reached 2.9K shares.
+This is 1.6% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $29.2 million.

-Aileron Therapeutics (NASDAQ:ALRN) shares surged 3.7% to $1.68.
-Today's trading volume for this security ended up closing at 6.8K shares, which is 0.88 percent of its average volume over the last 100 days.
-The company's market cap stands at $64.1 million.
+Halozyme Therapeutics (NASDAQ:HALO) shares rose 2.62% to $29.37.
+Trading volume for this security closed at 17.7K, accounting for 1.8% of its average full-day volume over the last 100 days.
+The company's market cap stands at $3.9 billion.

 Losers

-Capital Senior Living (NYSE:CSU) shares fell 3.88% to $0.62.
-Today's trading volume for this security ended up closing at 747 shares, which is 0.27 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $19.7 million.
+Organogenesis Holdings (NASDAQ:ORGO) stock decreased by 4.15% to $4.39.
+Today's trading volume for this security ended up closing at 8.4K shares, which is 7.3 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $465.8 million.

 Posted-In: Health Care After-Hours Center Movers General